 - A. 1985 (Rule .08) Eligibility Standards - 1.
-From the list of potentially gifted students that were collected by the committee of teachers in the Spring, students who meet the 1985 (Rule .08) eligibility standards are automatically eligible for placement.
-(See V. Program for the Gifted Eligibility Criteria.) - 2.
-The Gifted Coordinator will complete the Referral/Eligibility Report (Form C) by Including the following sections: - a.
+From the list of potentially gifted students that were collected by the committee of Teachers in the Spring, students who meet the 1985 (Rule .08) eligibility standards are automatically eligible for placement.
+(See V. Program for the Gifted Eligibility Criteria.) - The Teacher of the Gifted will complete the Referral/Eligibility Report (Form I-4) by Including the following sections: - a.
 Mental Ability-List the percentile score. - b.
 Achievement-List the percentile score(s). - 3.
-The Gifted Coordinator will meet with the principal and classroom teacher to discuss eligibility. - 4.
-The Gifted Coordinator will complete the Staffing Procedures for students who are eligible and/or who are not eligible.
+The Teacher of the Gifted will meet with the principal and classroom teacher to discuss eligibility. - 4.
+The Teacher of the Gifted will complete the Staffing Procedures for students who are Eligible and/or who are not eligible.
 (See IV.
 Staffing Procedures.)